keepthrifty/keepthrifty.github.io/work-with-me.md

 <div class="work--price">$200 per hour</div>

+## Media Requests

+Got a podcast or writing an article or book?
+Let me know if you'd like me to chime in using the form at the bottom.

 ## Speaking Engagements

 I'm open for speaking engagements for your group, business, or conference.
 Use the contact form below to reach out.
 We'll talk about what you're looking for and how I can help!